-IT is the ultimate personal nightmare.
-You are a qualified medical nurse, you are productively employed as a special needs assistant (SNA) in the service of children with a wide range of disabilities, both physical and mental.
+It is the ultimate personal nightmare.
+A qualified medical nurse, you are productively employed as a special needs assistant - or SNA - in the service of children with a wide range of disabilities, both physical and mental.
 Then, one day, you are struck down and left in a state of paralysis.

 The plaintiff - and, later, appellant - brought her case for discrimination against her employer initially to the Equality Tribunal, since absorbed into the Workplace Relations Commission, and when it was rejected, she succeeded on appeal at the Labour Court, securing an award of €40,000 in compensation.

 The High Court upheld this decision.
 However, the school won, in turn, at the Court of Appeal.
 A reminder, if one is needed, that the legal road can be a windy and treacherous one for a litigant to travel.